 The necessity of Pauling's insight is apparent for no other reason than that poor individual health oftentimes leads to poor productivity and performance, and, especially in third-world nations, to poverty and an early death.

-Around 1914, for instance, over 1,000 people died each month in the southeastern US from pellagra, an acute vitamin B3 deficiency (=a lack of niacin), because their diet consisted primarily and almost exclusively of corn, and those who survived the scourge had not enough energy to care for themselves –which lead, in a vicious cycle, to increasing rates of poverty (Martin, 1977).
+Around 1914, for instance, over 1,000 people died each month in colonies of the southeastern US from pellagra, an acute vitamin B3 deficiency (=a lack of niacin), because their diet consisted primarily and almost exclusively of corn that had not been prepared the traditional way of “primitive” “non-civilized” American indigenous peoples making it a more complete food via their ancient method of nixtamalization (Melby, 2023), and those “non-primitive” “civilized” individuals who survived the scourge had not enough energy to care for themselves –which lead, in a vicious cycle, to increasing rates of poverty (Martin, 1977).

 Undoubtedly, good health is generally a prerequisite to, or a part of, “leading a good life”.